Preparing your page…

 More about Fa'a'ā International Airport

-Complete guide to Fangatau Airport (FGU) in French Polynesia: location, terminal facilities, transport, and what makes this remote atoll worth visiting.
+Practical guide to Tikehau Airport (TIH) in French Polynesia: terminal facilities, mosquito precautions, transport to the atoll, and what makes this remote island worth visiting.